PatrickLove/rust-dimensional-types/README.md

               found struct `Quantity<0, 0, _, _, _>`
 */

-//Fixed using correct unit of pound-mass (could also convert to KILO*GRAM*consts::STANDARD_GRAVITY, which would be kilogram-force) println!("{:.3}",(190.0*POUND_MASS).as_unit(KILO*GRAM));
+//Fixed using correct unit of pound-mass
+//(could also convert to KILO*GRAM*consts::STANDARD_GRAVITY, which would be kilogram-force) println!("{:.3}",(190.0*POUND_MASS).as_unit(KILO*GRAM));
 // 86.183